-ALLAN JOHNSON is a professionally qualified social care manager, who has worked in both practice and educational roles within social care for over 25 years.
+ALLAN JOHNSTON is a professionally qualified social care manager, who has worked in both practice and educational roles within social care for over 25 years.
 Allan has developed and delivered many professional development events on a variety of topics relating to topics including substance misuse and mental health and its impact on children and families.
 Allan has worked with the whole range of practitioners including health and social work staff at all levels and experience.
 Allan has also written local authority procedures for joint assessment processes.

 Dr Celia Harbottle